Apostrophes that show possession

 The cat’s dish

 The letters before the apostrophe actually tell you whether the dish is owned by one cat or several cats.
 This is why the apostrophe’s position is so important.

 “The cat’s dish” refers to just one cat owning a dish, with the apostrophe before the final “s”.

 To show that several cats own dishes, you would write: “The cats’ dishes”, with the apostrophe after the “s”.

 “The butcher’s shop” (the shop that belongs to the butcher).

 “I lost my dog’s lead” (I lost the lead belonging to my dog).

 “The lady’s car” refers to a car belonging to one lady.

 “The ladies’ car” means a car that belongs to a number of ladies.

-“Mrs Jones’s house” means the houses that belongs to Mrs Jones.
+“Mrs Jones’s house” means the house that belongs to Mrs Jones.